asciphx/ThinkTs/README.md

 ### Features
 - [x] The default value of class class decorator is`/`+ entity class name, which can also be customized
 - [x] automatically scan controller directory and configure routes route
+- [x] automatically scan the entity directory and load it into conf, which is equivalent to a container, which can avoid multiple instances of entity
 - [x] automatically generate the configuration route file for reference, which is under the routes directory
 - [x] automatic implementation of addition, deletion, modification and query
 - [x] now add the basic controller and service layer.
 The controller decorator can be customized to automatically add, delete, modify, query and pagination.